risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 )
 ```

-For data type mapping, the serial type is supported, which is mapped into the 64-bit signed integer.
+For data type mapping, the serial type is supported.
+We map the serial type to the 64-bit signed integer.

 ### Protobuf specific parameters